angular/angular/aio/content/guide/dependency-injection.md

 an Angular [dependency injector](guide/glossary#injector) with a [provider](guide/glossary#provider) of that service.

 The injector is responsible for creating service instances and injecting them into classes like `HeroListComponent`.
 You rarely create an Angular injector yourself.
-Angular creates injectors for you as it executes the app, starting with the _root injector_ that it creates during the [bootstrap process](guide/bootstrapping).
+Angular creates injectors for you as it executes the app, starting with the _root injector_ that it creates during the bootstrap process as described in [Overview of the AppModule](guide/bootstrapping "Overview of the AppModule").

 A provider tells an injector _how to create the service_.
 You must configure an injector with a provider before that injector can create a service (or provide any other kind of dependency).